F20160530_NickIsabella_EcoWarrior-6

 Ocean trash is indeed a modern-day sea monster.
 Disposable plastics—packaging, cosmetics, drinking straws, cigarette butts, and fishing nets—many designed to be used only once—are discarded as litter, filtering into streams and gullies that feed into our oceans, rivers and lakes, where it destroys aquatic habitats.

 The extent of plastic’s impact is enormous.
 Today, plastics are found in every ocean and waterway on the planet.
-Particle plastics are consumed by fish, turtles and even whales and are responsible for killing more than 100, 000 marine animals a year from ingestion and entanglement.
+Particle plastics are consumed by fish, turtles and even whales.
+They’re responsible for killing more than 100, 000 marine animals a year from ingestion and entanglement.

-Pribram decided to take ownership of this plastic-wrap mess after a surfing sponsor, Ocean Pacific, sparked the idea for the ECO-Warrior Foundation, which Pribram initiated in 2006.
-The ECO-Warrior Foundation’s goal is to help people work together to protect and preserve our oceans and beaches.
-Under the ECO-Warrior banner, Pribram organized beach cleanups and helped to increase awareness, conducting educational programs to curb plastics from entering into our streams or expanding our ocean debris locally.
-He also established the Aloha School of Surfing to concentrate his efforts on educating the next generations to be more ecologically involved.
+Pribram took ownership of the plastic-wrap mess after a surfing sponsor, Ocean Pacific, sparked the idea for the ECO-Warrior Foundation.
+He launched the foundation in 2006 to unite people in protecting and preserving oceans and beaches through hands-on action.
+Under the ECO-Warrior banner, Pribram organized cleanups and led educational programs to help reduce plastic pollution in local waterways.
+He also created the Aloha School of Surfing to teach the next generation how to become more ecologically involved.

 Despite these and loads of other accolades, the journey of Pribram’s devotion to the ocean would also be tested many times.

-Last year, his foundation hosted beach cleanups and Adopt-A-Beach programs in partnership with the California Coastal Commission’s California Coastal Cleanup Day.
-They finished out the year on a winning streak, with the first Upstream Cleanup Initiative—before the first rain fell on several different waterways in Laguna Niguel, picking up 551 pounds of trash.
-Working with a team of volunteers, the foundation removed approximately 3, 000 pounds of debris headed for the ocean in 2015.
+Last year, his foundation hosted beach cleanups and Adopt-A-Beach events with the California Coastal Commission’s Coastal Cleanup Day.
+They ended the year strong by launching the first Upstream Cleanup Initiative in Laguna Niguel before the first rainfall hit.
+That effort alone removed 551 pounds of trash from local waterways.
+In total, the foundation and its volunteers cleared about 3,000 pounds of debris bound for the ocean in 2015.

 www.eco-warrior.org